 Commissioners

-Dr. Kathleen Burke began her service in 2019.
-Currently, she is the Interim President at Los Angeles Trade-Technical College, which focuses on programs in career education, including Advanced Transportation and Manufacturing; Construction, Maintenance, and Utilities; Culinary Arts; Fashion and Media Design; Cosmetology and Barbering; and Health and Related Sciences.
-Prior to her current position, Dr. Burke was the Chancellor of the South Orange County Community College District.
-Dr. Burke has over 42 years of experience in the California Community College System, including service as college president, vice president, and academic dean for 17 years in the Los Angeles Community College District, and as a faculty member for over 20 years at Glendale Community College.
+Dr. Kathleen F. Burke began her service on the Commission in 2019.
+Currently, she is the Interim Deputy Chancellor for the Los Angeles Community College District, the nation’s largest community college district serving over 200,000 students across nine accredited colleges.
+Prior to her current position, she served as the Interim President at Los Angeles Trade Technical College and the Chancellor of the South Orange County Community College District.
+Dr. Burke has over 44 years of experience in the California Community College System, including service as college president, vice president, and academic dean for 19 years in the Los Angeles Community College District, and as a faculty member for over 20 years at Glendale Community College.
 She has chaired three comprehensive review teams and served as a team member on seven additional peer review teams for ACCJC.
 Dr. Burke holds a Doctorate of Education in Institutional Management from Pepperdine University; a Master of Arts in Art, from California State University, Northridge; a Bachelor of Arts in Art History and a Bachelor of Arts in Studio Art, both from the University of California, Irvine; and an Associate of Arts in Humanities from Glendale Community College.

-Mr. Michael Claire began his service in 2019.
-He is the Chancellor of the San Mateo County Community College District, where he works with the Board of Trustees and all stakeholders to develop and implement strategic, tactical, and operational plans to achieve the district mission and to improve student access and success.
-He supervises district staff and the college presidents of the district’s three colleges: Cañada College, College of San Mateo, and Skyline College.
-Prior to becoming interim Chancellor in 2019, Mr. Claire worked at College of San Mateo for most of his 30+ year career, serving as the President for thirteen years.
+Mr. Michael Claire began his service on the Commission in 2019.
+He retired in 2023 after serving the San Mateo County Community College District as Interim Chancellor in 2019 and then Chancellor beginning in 2020.
+In those roles, he worked with the Board of Trustees and all stakeholders to develop and implement strategic, tactical, and operational plans to achieve the district mission and to improve student access and success.
+He supervised district staff and the college presidents of the district’s three colleges: Cañada College, College of San Mateo, and Skyline College.
+Prior to becoming Interim Chancellor in 2019, Mr. Claire worked at College of San Mateo for most of his 30+ year career, serving as the President for thirteen years.
 He also served as Vice President of Instruction, Dean of the Technology Division, and as a faculty member, teaching accounting, business, and computer application courses.
 Mr. Claire has experience in strategic planning, fiscal management, educational master planning, and facilities planning.
 He has served on seven accreditation reaffirmation visits, chairing five of those visits, and on a number of follow-up visits.
 Mr. Claire holds an M.B.A. and a B.S. in Business Administration, both from California State University, East Bay; and an A.A. in Business Administration from Cañada College.
 He is also a Certified Public Accountant.

 Jeffrey K. Ball